If you are not happy with the product you have received, don't worry. You can always ship it back to us within 7 days without any deductions.

-A thobe, which is also known as a thawb, is a garment which resembles a robe or tunic.
-These clothing items are more popularly worn in the Arabian Peninsula region where it is considered to be a symbol of tradition, pride and sophistication!
-They are built to cover entirety of the body from the neck to the ankle.
-Which is why, they also have loose and long sleeves.
+A thobe, also known as a thawb, is a robe-like tunic.
+These outfits are more widespread on the Arabian Peninsula, where they are considered a mark of tradition, pride, and sophistication!
+They are designed to cover the complete body, from the neck to the ankle.
+As a result, their sleeves are both long and flowy.

 Varied parts of the Middle East wear slightly different men's thobes, which may include the lack of collars or buttons as well as variances in thobe length.
 As a result, in these locations, a thobe (Thawb) is known by numerous names.
 Here are several alternative names for this particular garment:

 In Saudi Arabia and Bahrain, the word thobe is commonly used